drummerwolli/ro2key/README.rst

 Such as:

-- Use Case 1: sync a lot of huge files between external data center and AWS S3 periodically by robot user (as for example cron job, not manully by human user with `Mai`_)
+- Use Case 1: need to sync a lot of huge files between external data center and AWS S3 periodically by robot user (for example as cron job, not manully by human user with `Mai`_)

   - you can run ``Ro2Key`` on your AWS S3's account, with IAM role that has Get*/Put* permissions on target buckets

-* Use Case 2: sync buckets with a lot of huge files between different AWS accounts periodically by robot user (as for example cron job, not manully by human user with `Mai`_)
+* Use Case 2: need to sync buckets with a lot of huge files between different AWS accounts periodically by robot user (for example as cron job, not manully by human user with `Mai`_)

   - you can run ``Ro2Key`` on one of your AWS account, with IAM role that has Get*/Put* permissions on target buckets